Great Content Marketing is Actionable

 A Socially Engaging Content Marketing Example

 Coming up with something unique and different to market in terms of high quality content gives you an edge.
 If you can create something that is interactive and socially shareable, you’ve got something that can take on a life of its own.
 Sharing will take place naturally, and though you should still expect to do outreach and contact blog and website owners to offer that content on their sites, some of the heavy lifting might already be done, since you put a lot of thought and effort of making something that is engaging.
-One example of such type of content marketing is a widget, like the one shown here:
+One example of such type of content marketing is a widget.

 This web widget gives the user an opportunity to do something that is quite popular currently on the web – social photo sharing.
 And believe it or not, people posting pictures on the internet of their bed head is a social activity that indeed does happen.
 Fun little ideas like this integrate our desire to share photos as well as encourage a unique and different approach to it.
 Remember the “Obey Your Thirst” ad campaign by Sprite?
 A groovy little call to action can also help to stimulate interest in your socially shareable content.